 Sonoma Overlook Trail

-A diverse array of native plants and animals grace the gentle grade trail, and spectacular views of the town of Sonoma, the Sonoma Valley and the Bay Area can be found in the meadow at its top.
-The trail is open to the public for walking during daylight hours.
+Sonoma Overlook Trail offers pleasant trails with views of Sonoma Valley.
+The main trail, including the Upper Loop, is about 2.4 miles round trip, with an elevation gain of ±400 ft.
+A diverse array of native plants and animals grace the gentle grade trail, and spectacular views of the town of Sonoma, Sonoma Valley and the Bay Area can be found in the meadow at its top.
+The trail is open to the public during daylight hours.

 Montini Open Space Preserve